laughinginloud/ACTAM-2023-LoopStation/README.md

 provided by this library and to implement some utility methods to unwrap them and corretly connect them to the right audio context.

-Latency was a problem we immeditely recognised and try to mitigate.
+Latency was a problem we immeditely recognised and tried to mitigate.
 Whilst there is still a little latency with some operations, we minimised it by carefully selecting all the components we found to be the least problematic.
 We acted on this immediately, before starting to code the logic we had prepared, so as to avoid the need to rethink the main algorithms of our project.